Welcome to Owl Posting!

 If you’d like to contact me, send me an email at abhishaike@gmail.com or DM me on Twitter.

-I am currently doing a mixture of research, engineering, and writing at Noetik, which is building foundation models of tumor microenvironments.
+Previously I did a mixture of engineering and writing at Noetik, which is building foundation models of tumor microenvironments.
 Before that, I did ML engineering at Dyno Therapeutics, doing protein engineering to improve AAV delivery for gene therapy.
 And before even that, I did ML research at Elevance Health, building multimorbidity risk stratification models using medical claims data.

 Does this blog have categories?